 Ingredients you'll need

-- Lemongrass stalk: look in the fresh herb section in your grocery store.
-It should come in a package of 3-4 stalks or even more (you will need only one), so don't hesitate to make a larger amount of tea and store in the fridge if you are worried to have the other stalks go to waste.
+- Fresh lemongrass stalks: look in the fresh herb section in your grocery store.
+It should come in a package of 3-4 stalks or even more (you will need only one), so don't hesitate to make a larger amount of tea and store it in the fridge if you are worried about having the other stalks go to waste.

 - Fresh lemon: add more citrusy flavor to the tea.
-Lime juice would work too or even orange.
+Lime juice would work too or even orange for a sweeter version without having to add extra sugar.

-- Sweetener: I used maple syrup, but any other kind of sweetener will work.
+- Sweetener: I used maple syrup, but any other kind of sweetener will work, such as brown sugar or agave syrup.
 You actually might not even need to sweeten your tea depending on your taste.

 Prepare the lemongrass and ginger

-Start by peeling the ginger (I use a small spoon that I rub against the root).
+Start by peeling the ginger (I use a small spoon to scrape off the thin skin from the root).
 Then, roughly slice the root.
 You will need about 1 inch total of ginger for this recipe, but feel free to use more for an extra kick in ginger-y flavor.

 Also, remove the thicker layer surrounding your lemongrass stalk and discard.

-Then, using something heavy, bruise both the ginger and lemongrass stalk.
+Then, using something heavy, bruise both the ginger pieces and lemongrass stalks.
 It is fine if they break a little, keep all the broken pieces to make your tea.

 Simmer and strain